Juicy raspberries and dark chocolate come together in this simple, crowd-pleasing coffee cake.

 Why hello there pretty cake.

 Every Christmas morning, my mom wakes up before everyone else to bake this gorgeous coffee cake.
 We snack on the coffee cake as we sit around the tree to open gifts.
-It keeps our tummies full until we sit down to big brunch a couple hours later (where we stuff our faces with gooey pecan cinnamon rolls.
-More on those later. )
+It keeps us full until we sit down to big brunch a couple hours later.

 There are layers in this coffee cake?
 Yes.
 Batter -> buttery almond streusel -> raspberries & dark chocolate chips -> more batter -> more streusel -> more raspberries & dark chocolate chips.
 Layer upon layer of awesome.